Zorro David

-Zorro David (1923 Orani, Bataan -2008 Schaumburg, Illinois) was a Philippines-born American actor, best known for his role as Anacleto in the 1967 Reflections in a Golden Eye (film).
+Zorro David (1923–2008) was a Philippines-born American actor, best known for his role as Anacleto in the 1967 film Reflections in a Golden Eye.
 His camp portrayal has in later years earned interest from Philippine studies and queer studies scholars.
 Previously, he had achieved success as a celebrity hairstylist and in later life he became known as an abstract expressionist painter.